jamielsharief/lightning/docs/http/authentication.md

 We provide `Argon2` and `Bcrypt` password hashers, and the `PasswordHasherInterface` so you can create a custom passwoder hasher.

-OWSAP recommend that Bcrypt should be second choice if Argon2 is not available.
+OWSAP recommends to use Argon2 ,and if that is not available then Bcrypt.
 See [OWASP Password Storage Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html)

 ## Middlewares